 Yummy and pretty!

 Now return this to the fridge for at least another 30 minutes or until ready to serve.

 Serve cold and add the topping of your choice or just serve as they are.
 They taste so good with a dollop of whipped cream, y’all.

-Now that you have these patriotic jello jars, set aside some time and make the rainbow jello jars.
+Now that you have these patriotic jello jars, set aside some time and make the rainbow jello jars or any other color for a birthday or another holiday!
 I added those as a bonus if you wanted to see that recipe.
 Instructions for both are below!